From Sensoji Temple to Tokyo Skytree, Best Things to Do in Asakusa

 11. Wear Kimono

 When you visit Japan, one of the best ways to explore the beauty of Japan is wearing kimono, the traditional Japanese dress.
 Nowadays, there are many kimono rental shops in Tokyo, which provide everything you need so you don’t need to bring anything with you.
-Asakusa is possibly a perfect place to try on traditional Japanese dress as you can make an unforgettable memory by wearing kimono and strolling down the charming historic town.
-Most of kimono rental shops have a big selection of the dress with various patterns and colours, and some shops offer makeup and hair do as well as photoshoot with professional photographer.
+Asakusa is possibly a perfect place to try on traditional Japanese dress as you can make an unforgettable memory by wearing a kimono and strolling down the charming historic town.
+Most kimono rental shops have a big selection of dress with various patterns and colours, and some shops offer makeup and hair do as well as photoshoots with professional photographers.
 If you want to have a Japanese kimono experience in Asakusa, go ahead and make a reservation!

 ▶ Recommended Kimono Rental in Asakusa